· Philipp Leser

 2. provide a confidence estimate or probability about the alert.
 This number does not have to be communicated to the end user.
 But IMHO it is important when designing the system.
 Like “non-negotiable” important.
 Alerting somebody or triggering some other response in a noisy environment is a decision-making problem.
 And in a noisy environment, decisions should be based on probabilities.

 3. explainable.
-This is so cliche.
+This is such a cliché.
 But crucial.
-Domain people will discard your system a soon as it made it first or second mistake.
+Domain people will discard your system as soon as it made it first or second mistake.
 They have enough work on their plate.
-Unless your system never gives a false positive or misses an incident: you need to be able to explain rather rapidly why the system threw an alert.
+Unless your system never gives a false positive or misses an incident: you need to be able to explain rather rapidly why the system through an alert.
 People are very forgiving if the system does not seem to be arbitrary to them.

 4. root cause analysis and help with diagnostics.
 This is connected to 3), but it is not the same.
 Remember the information we gathered about our toy example?
 What would you make out of the first large outlier?
 Since it larger than 300 and system B is a function of A, and we do not see any effect in B), this is probably a sensor error.

 5. Finally: human in the loop!
 This is connected to point 3 and 4.
 But allow the user to annotate your data set.
 Give them a GUI for that.
 Creating a ticket about a missed incident should be one mouse click away.
-In my experience, the best AD system are the domain experts that are supported and enhanced by your system.
+In my experience, the best AD system are the domain experts who are supported and enhanced by your system.
 A Cyborg.
-Regarding front end presentation and engineering , we also took away some lessons from the anomaly detection work published by Uber, like uVitals or Risk Entity.
-Obviously a dictionary of known anomalies will come in handy here as well.
+Regarding front end presentation and engineering, we also took away some lessons from the anomaly detection work published by Uber, like uVitals or Risk Entity .
+Obviously, a dictionary of known anomalies will be helpful here as well.

 Algorithms